ServiceNowDevProgram/SlackerBot/README.md

 ### Connect them together

 * Place token into the ServiceNow system property 'x_snc_slackerbot.SlackerBot.token'
   * REMINDER: When you commit your changes, always delete the value of this property before you commit.
-If you forget to do this, Slack will automatically disable your token when it does a scan of GitHub and sees that you accidentally placed your private token online.
-If this happens, go into your Slack app and issue a new token.
+If you forget to do this, the token will automatically be disabled GitHub sees that you accidentally placed your private token online.
+If this happens, go into your app and issue a new token.

 ### Testing

-* Invite your bot to a Slack channel
+* Invite your bot to a channel
 * Create a parser on the `x_snc_slackerbot_parser` table
-* Activate the parser in the Slack channel
+* Trigger the parser in the channel

 ### Troubleshooting

-* Check the Payload `x_snc_slackerbot_payload` table to make sure SN is receiving Slack messages
+* Check the Payload `x_snc_slackerbot_payload` table to make sure SN is receiving messages
 * Check 'Outbound HTTP Requests' to make sure the bot is replying to the channel

 ## GitHub to ServiceNow Integrations